arthurmuehlbeier/github-achievement-hunter/README.md

 ## Rate Limiting

 The tool respects GitHub's API rate limits:
-- Implements exponential backoff
+- Implements exponential backoff with automatic retry
 - Batches operations where possible
-- Tracks remaining API calls
+- Tracks remaining API calls and warns when low
+- Pauses execution when rate limit is exceeded
 - Estimated completion time: ~20-30 hours for all achievements

+### API Rate Limits
+- **Authenticated requests**: 5,000 per hour
+- **GraphQL requests**: 5,000 points per hour
+- **Secondary rate limits**: May apply for rapid creation of content

+The tool automatically handles rate limiting, but you can monitor API usage in the logs.

 ## Project Structure